wetryingtodorock/getblock-docs/en/rpc-service/ftm/json-rpc/ftm_txpool_content.md

 ---
-title: ftm:txpool_content \[POST\]
+title: ftm:txpool_content - Fantom
-description: Returns a list of pending and queued transactions.
+description: Example code for the ftm:txpool_content json-rpc method. Сomplete guide on how to use ftm:txpool_content json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters